berenslab/RFEst/README.md

 [2] Sahani, M., & Linden, J. F. (2003).
 Evidence optimization techniques for estimating stimulus-response functions.
 In Advances in neural information processing systems (pp. 317-324).

 [3] Park, M., & Pillow, J. W. (2011).
 Receptive field inference with localized priors.
 PLoS computational biology, 7(10), e1002219.

-## Note

-[^1]: Jax doen't support Windows yet, but it might work on Windows Subsystem for Linux.
-Quoted from Jax's installation guide:

-> We support installing or building jaxlib on Linux (Ubuntu 16.04 or later) and macOS (10.12 or later) platforms, but not yet Windows.
-We're not currently working on Windows support, but contributions are welcome (see #438).
-Some users have reported success with building a CPU-only jaxlib from source using the Windows Subsytem for Linux.